-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Ondansetron or one of the common brand names that it is sold under including Zofran ODT or Zuplenz to help prevent nausea and/or vomiting.
+In this article, we aim to address some of the most frequently asked questions from people who are applying for life insurance after being prescribed Ondansetron, or one of its common brand names such as Zofran ODT or Zuplenz, for preventing nausea and vomiting.

-- Can I qualify for life insurance after I’ve been prescribed Ondansetron?
+- Can I qualify for life insurance after being prescribed Ondansetron?

 - Why do life insurance companies care if I’ve been prescribed Ondansetron?